richgel999/dr_shirley_wright/README.md

 # Dr. Shirley Jean Wright PhD - 8/19/1929 - 7/1/2015

 This repo contains public record evidence showing the academic and educational accomplishments of Dr. Shirley Jean Wright PhD, a student of Dr. Albert Einstein at Princeton, NJ in the Summer of 1947.
+She would have been 17 years, 10 months, 18 days old in July 7, 1947.

 ## Basics: Full Name, Birth Date/Location and Death Date/Location